 A great way to support the LGBTQIA+ community is by supporting queer business owners.
-The pandemic has hit businesses hard, especial small businesses and those owned by marginalized people.
-It is important that we use our dollars to support the businesses and the people we believe in.
+The pandemic has hit businesses hard, especially small businesses and those owned by marginalized people.
+Therefore, we must use our dollars to support the companies and the people we believe in.
 Below are three examples of some LGBTQIA+ businesses to check out and show some love:

 TomboyX’s creators Fran Dunaway and Naomi Gonzales made their business for one purpose, to create underwear that works for everyone.
-Their unique line of undergarments come in a large range of styles, fits, and colors and their sizes range from XS to 4X.
-They also provide free shipping on your first purchase as well as free shipping if you become a rewards member.
+Their unique line of undergarments comes in an extensive range of styles, fits, and colors, and their sizes range from XS to 4X.
+They also provide free shipping on your first purchase and free shipping if you become a rewards member.

-If you love morning coffee runs before work check out Bloom & Plume Coffee.
-Bloom & Plume Coffee is an LA-based, black and queer-owned flower shop turned coffee house that offers a variety of coffees, teas, and juices.
-They also serve some pastries and sandwiches as well as offer some incredible merch.
-And, of course, you can go there to get a beautiful bouquet of flowers.
-Their dine-in option is currently closed but they offer takeout, making them a great place to support as we close out the summer.
-And all of their amazing merch can be purchased on their website.
+If you love morning coffee runs before work, check out Bloom & Plume Coffee.
+Bloom & Plume Coffee is an LA-based, black, and queer-owned flower shop-turned-coffee house that offers various coffees, teas, and juices.
+They also serve some pastries and sandwiches as well as provide some incredible merch.
+And, of course, you can go there to get a beautiful bouquet.
+Unfortunately, their dine-in option is closed, but they offer takeout, making them a great place to support as we close out the summer.
+And all of their fantastic merch can be purchased on their website.

-Freck Beauty is skincare and cosmetics company that is dedicated to bringing its customers great products.
-Their product line is small currently, but the products they provide are of the highest quality as well as affordable.
+Freck Beauty is a skincare and cosmetics company that is dedicated to developing outstanding products.
+Their product line is small currently, but the products they provide are of the highest quality and affordable.
 They also offer free domestic shipping on all orders over $50.

-There are so many amazing small businesses in need of our support Google the local LGBTQIA+-run businesses in your area that you can support through your purchases.
+There are so many unique small businesses that need support.
+Google your local LGBTQIA+-run companies so you can support them through your purchases.

 Read and Watch:

-It is important that we consume media that tells the perspectives of different people and experiences, especially the experiences of those who are marginalized.
-There is a plethora of books and movies that cover a diverse assortment of LGBTQIA+ topics and whose genres range from fiction and fantasy to biographies and documentaries.
-There are so many that it is impossible to list them all, but you can get started by looking up LGBTQIA+ books/films to read and watch on Google.
-Below are three examples of some great media to start with.
+We must consume media that tells the perspectives of different people and experiences, especially the experiences of those who are marginalized.
+Many books and movies cover a diverse assortment of LGBTQIA+ topics and whose genres range from fiction and fantasy to biographies and documentaries.
+Unfortunately, there are so many that it is impossible to list them all, but you can get started by looking up LGBTQIA+ books/films to read and watch on Google.
+Below are three examples of some great media to begin with.

 Beyond the Gender Binary by Alok Vaid-Menon